Our double materiality methodology

 What is double materiality?

-To meet the new Corporate Sustainability Reporting Directive (CSRD) requirements, we have conducted a double materiality assessment aligned with European Sustainability Reporting Standards (ESRS).
+Glanbia conducts a Double Materiality Assessment (DMA) on a regular basis in line with our sustainability reporting requirements.
 Double materiality means assessing our approach to sustainability from two angles: how our actions impact society and the environment, and how emerging sustainability issues could impact our business.
-This dual approach helps us understand both our influence on the world and the risks and opportunities sustainability presents for our business.
+This dual approach helps us understand both our influence on the world and the sustainability risks and opportunities for our business.

 Impact